-There are other indicators of the phenomenal change in computers.
+Consider another indicator of the phenomenal change in computers.
 Between 1993 and 1998, the Bureau of Labor Statistics estimates that central processing unit (CPU)

 speed rose 1,263%, system memory increased 1,500%, hard drive capacity soared by 3,700%, and monitor size went up 13%.
 It seems safe to say that the dizzying pace of change recorded in the 1990s has increased in this century.
 A "computer" today is not the same good as a "computer" even five years ago.
-To make them comparable, we must adjust for changes in quality.
+To make them comparable, we must adjust for these changes in quality.

 Initially, most personal computers were manufactured by Apple or Compaq; both companies were very profitable.
 The potential for profits attracted IBM and other firms to the industry.
-Unlike large mainframe computers, personal computer clones turned out to be fairly easy to manufacture.
-As shown in Table 4.1 "Personal Computer Shipments, Market Percentage Shares by Vendors, World and United States, 2011", the top six personal computer manufacturers produced only 43.3% of the personal computers sold in the world in 2011, and the largest manufacturer, Hewlett-Packard (HP), sold only about 17.5% of the total in that year.
+Unlike large mainframe computers, personal computer clones turned out to be fairly easy things to manufacture.
+As shown in Table 4.1 "Personal Computer Shipments, Market Percentage Shares by Vendors, World and United States", the top five personal computer manufacturers produced only 48% of the personal computers sold in the world in 2005, and the largest manufacturer, Dell, sold only about 19% of the total in that year.
 This is a far cry from the more than 90% of the mainframe computer market that IBM once held.
 The market has become far more competitive.